chaitanyaspatil/Edge_Detection_ECE_251C/README.md

    python hed.py --vgg16_caffe ./data/5stage-vgg.py36pickle
    ```

-   The results are in `output` folder.
-In the default settings, the HED model is trained for 40 epochs, which takes ~27hrs with one NVIDIA Geforce GTX Titan X (Maxwell).
+   By default, the results are in the `output` folder and the HED model is trained for 40 epochs.

 2. Evaluate: